aws-solutions/media-insights-on-aws/DEVELOPER_QUICK_START.md

     VERSION=[enter an arbitrary version name here]
     REGION=[enter the name of the region in which you would like to build MIE]

 Create an S3 bucket for the MIE build files named `$DIST_OUTPUT_BUCKET-$REGION` using the input you gave above.
+Example using AWS CLI:

+    aws s3 mb s3://$DIST_OUTPUT_BUCKET-$REGION --region $REGION

 Run the following build command in your terminal from the `deployment` directory: